RIAPS/riaps.github.io/impl.md

 ## Implementation details

-RIAPS relies on an underlying Linux operating system - currently we are using Ubuntu 18.04.
+RIAPS relies on an underlying Linux operating system - currently we are using Ubuntu 20.04.
 Any hardware platform that runs this OS will likely run (most of) RIAPS.
 One of the RIAPS services: the time-synchronization service requires that the network interface of the hardware platform supports the IEEE-1558 (Precision Time Protocol).
 This is necessary for high-precision (read: better than NTP) time synchronization only.

-The two main implementation languages are Python (3.6) and C++ (as supported by gcc-7).

-Application components can be implemented in Python and in C++.
-In both cases the developer has to follow a structure for the components.
+Application components are implemented in Python (3.8).
+The developer has to follow a structure for the components.

 The table below lists the main ingredients of RIAPS.
 Note that these are only the main processes; there are several run-time libraries, configuration files, etc.